Discovery data topology with the closure structure. Theoretical and practical aspects: Closure structure and its properties

 \begin{proof} In~\citep{albano2017concept} (Lemma 6) it was proven that for a context $\mathbb{K} = (G, M,I)$ and $A \subseteq G$ there exists a contranominal-scale subcontext of $\mathbb{K}$ having $A$ as its object set if and only if $A$ is a minimal generator (key).

 Following the definition of $CI$, the maximal size of passkeys in $\mathbb{K}$ is equal to $CI$, thus there is no passkey of larger size.
-The maximal size of a key being at least $CI$, then the dimension of the maximal Boolean sublattice is at least $CI$.
+Since the maximal size of a key is at least $CI$, the dimension of the maximal Boolean sublattice is at least $CI$.

 Hence, the number of all closed itemsets $\mathcal{C}$ of $(G,M,I)$ is at least $2^{CI}$. \smartqed \end{proof}